projetoalfobre/a-mapoteca/_posts/2024-02-09-mapa-das-cooperativas.markdown

 ---
 This is an ongoing online map of portuguese cooperatives.
 Cooperatives are businesses owned by “member-owners”.
 They are democratically controlled by their member-owners, and unlike a traditional business each member gets a voice in how the business is run.

 It's a work in progress and a collective project, meaning that more than one person is currently working on it.
-It will be updated according to the plan below and when we have the time.
+It will be updated according to the plan below and as frequently as possible.

 - [x]  Collect the cooperatives list provided by the [CASES - António Sérgio Cooperative for the Social Economy](https://cases.pt)
 - [ ]  v1.0 Georeference the addresses from the above list by sector (ongoing)
 - [ ]  Add historical cooperatives